playbenny/benny_manual/docs/installation.md

 - the benny window that comes up when I press start is grey

-    open max, go in options / preferences / jitter preferences and make sure 'graphics engine' is set to glcore.
+    open max, go in options / preferences / jitter preferences and make sure 'graphics engine' is set to glcore. (this issue only happens if you've had this max installation on your pc for a long while)